-The article that we publish today has been written by Giorgia Madonno, managing partner of Marco Polo Consulting.
+The article that we publish today has been written by our partner Giorgia Madonno, managing partner of Marco Polo Consulting.
 She talks about topics which are very important also for Peoplerise: social media and digital.
 Which is the possible application of social media and digital in hr processes in China?

 Marco Polo Consulting is a Peoplerise’s partner in China, it is our bridge to Far East market.
-The aim of our partnership is the healthy and continuous sharing of innovation e the co-creation of stimulating collaboration projects in the HR field, in order to offer to our Clients services in step with current international trends
+The aim of our partnership is the healthy and continuous sharing of innovation e the co-creation of stimulating collaboration projects in the HR field, in order to offer to our Clients services in step with current international trends.

 “Social and digital” are two trendy concepts in the business community today.
 They have a huge and world wide impact on marketing and sales, but how are they impacting a more traditional field like Human Resources management?